This page is a succinct overview of the tools I use, manage, and self-host.

 - API Testing – cURL, Insomnia, and Postman

-I self-host on Hetzner, an excellent VPS provider.
+I self-host many services on Hetzner, an excellent VPS provider.
 I do this as a way to have more freedom and control over my own data, as well as to cater to my personal-professional needs.

 The server runs Ubuntu on top of which I installed Docker.
 Using Docker and docker-compose, writing the build files (